MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-helpinfo.md

 ## -description

-Contains information about an item for which context-sensitive Help has been requested.
+Contains information about an item for which context-sensitive help has been requested.

 ## -struct-fields